andrebassi/runner-codes/docs/docusaurus/docs/languages/lisp.md

 ## Overview

 Common Lisp is one of the oldest high-level programming languages.
-LLM-Firecracker provides SBCL (Steel Bank Common Lisp).
+Runner Codes provides SBCL (Steel Bank Common Lisp).

 ## Specifications